Home > Keeping your cool > What to Know Before You Rent a Refrigerated Trailer

 Most importantly, verify the unit’s temperature capabilities.
 Different products have different needs, so you’ll want a trailer that can reliably maintain the exact temperature your inventory requires, whether it’s for fresh produce, frozen goods, or delicate flowers.
 Discuss your specific needs with the rental company to ensure their commercial refrigeration equipment is up to the task.

-Check Power Options and Delivery Logistics
+Plan for Power and Delivery

 You need to know how you’re going to power the unit and get it to your location.
 Many modern refrigerated trailers are designed for convenience, running on a standard 110-volt outlet.
 However, it’s always a good idea to confirm this and ask if it requires a dedicated circuit to avoid tripping a breaker.